-In order to utilise the coastal resources in a sustainable and balanced way in the long term a management model which ensures the coordination between the economic, social, spatial, and environmental aspects is needed.
-In other words the integrated coastal zone management aims to develop policies ensuring the optimal balance between natural resources and socio-economic development.
-Integrated coastal zone management inspects the feasibility of any project that is realized in the coastal areas in the light of scientific data, which derived not only from natural sciences but also from socio-economic studies.
+In order to utilize the coastal resources in a sustainable and balanced way in the long term a management model that ensures the coordination between economic, social, spatial, and environmental aspects is needed.
+In other words, integrated coastal zone management aims to develop policies ensuring optimal balance between natural resources and socio-economic development.
+Integrated coastal zone management inspects the feasibility of any project realized in the coastal areas within scientific data derived not only from natural sciences but also from socio-economic studies.

 General aims of the Integrated Coastal Zone Management in Turkey are:

 – To develop an integrated policy and decision making process covering all relevant sectors to encourage a coherent and balanced use of the coastal areas,